Kirstie Clements: Early life

 Clements was born on 23 March 1962 in Sydney, Australia.
 She grew up in the Sutherland Shire, a local government area in the southern region of Sydney, New South Wales.
 Clements has one older brother, Anthony.
-Their father died of a brain tumor when Clements was five years old.
+Their father died of a brain tumour when Clements was five years old.

 In her youth, Clements attended Sylvania High School.
 She described her desire to leave her hometown at an early age, stating "Not to dismiss it, but at that point I was much more interested in the band scene.
 I was interested in punk, in literature, in magazines, in popular culture, and the Shire wasn’t where I was going to get that from."

 At the age of sixteen, Clements moved to the Sydney suburb of Darlinghurst with her mother Gloria.
 Describing herself as poor, Clements would often shop at disposal stores and op-shops in order to discover clothing and fashion.